mrcelentano/vapor/README.md

 Option-M toggle mute (on by default).

-up and down cycle blend modes
+up and down : cycle blend modes

 Option+O : circle mask

 ##install nginx

-This is optional, but it will greatly improve latency and stability.
+This is optional, but it will improve latency and stability.

 `brew tap homebrew/nginx`